CasperDev/vz-dis-dos/doc/source/Chapter9/RDMAP.rst

-The sectors allocation map is loaded from sector 15 of track 0 from the diskette into the main memory and transferred to the MAPAREA at the end of the DOS work area.
+The sectors allocation map is loaded from sector 15 of track 0 from the diskette into the main memory and transferred to the MAPAREA at the end of the :ref:`DOS work area`.

 Note that you are responsible for turning the drive on and off yourself.